UPS: Efficiently Building Foundation Models for PDE Solving via Cross-Modal Adaptation: Introduction

 \section{Introduction}

-\looseness=-1 Partial Differential Equations (PDEs) play a pivotal role in modeling and understanding real-world phenomena, such as simulating fluid dynamics and heat transfer.
-Although there exists a rich body of classical PDE solvers~\cite{boyd2001chebyshev,leveque2007finite,moukalled2016finite}, these solvers often incur significant computational costs, especially for high-dimensional PDEs, motivating the development of data-driven alternatives that utilize deep neural networks.

-In particular, there has been a growing interest in developing \emph{neural operators}~\cite{chen1995universal}, which use neural networks to approximate a solution map for a PDE family~\citep{lu2019deeponet, li2020fourier}.
-Many works focus on training better neural operators for single PDE families~\cite{lippe2023pde,hao2023gnot,marwah2023deep} and demonstrate promising results.
-However, these approaches come with high sample and compute complexity, since a separate model must be trained for each PDE family.
+Partial Differential Equations (PDEs) play a pivotal role in modeling and understanding real-world phenomena, such as fluid dynamics and heat transfer.
+Although there exists a rich body of classical PDE solvers~\citep{boyd2001chebyshev,leveque2007finite,moukalled2016finite} that are effective and mathematically proven, these solvers often incur substantial computational costs when used in practice, as they need to be re-run every time a coefficient or boundary condition changes.
+This motivates the development of \emph{neural operators}~\citep{li2020fourier, chen1995universal,lu2019deeponet}, which use neural networks to approximate a solution map for a PDE family and can generalize to different initial/boundary conditions or coefficients.
+While existing neural operators~\citep{lippe2023pde,hao2023gnot,marwah2023deep} have demonstrated strong performance on various practical benchmarks~\citep{takamoto2022pdebench, pdearena}, most of them are designed to work with a \textit{single PDE family}.
+Training a separate model for each PDE family remains costly.

-\looseness=-1 Recent works take early steps towards developing foundation models for PDE solving, aiming to learn unified models that transfer across PDE families~\citep{mccabe2023multiple,subramanian2023towards}.
-These models are costly to develop.
-The network architecture must be tailored to PDEs, and the models are pretrained \textit{from scratch} using extensive amounts of data (e.g., $\sim$100K trajectories per PDE family).
-Beyond computational costs, these unified models are developed solely from PDE samples; they do not leverage additional information that might be valuable for problem solving, such as the metadata (e.g., PDE names and coefficients), or more general knowledge pertaining to the entire physics domain.
+\looseness=-1 Several recent works, such as \citet{subramanian2023towards}, MPP \citep{mccabe2023multiple}, and DPOT\footnote{This work was done at the same time as ours.}~\citep{hao2024dpot}, have taken initial steps towards developing foundation models for PDE solving, learning unified operators that transfer across PDE families.
+These models are \textit{pretrained from scratch} using extensive amounts of data and compute.
+For example, MPP is trained with over 80,000 PDE trajectories on 8 NVIDIA H100 GPUs for 200,000 steps.
+Despite the development costs, the resulting models are limited in generalization ability---all existing unified models focus on pretraining with 2D PDEs.
+Finally, as these models are developed using only PDE trajectories, they do not leverage meta information that could help distinguish between various PDE families, such as the name of the family and the coefficients.

-We aim to develop a simple, efficient, and effective approach to learning unified neural solvers for complex time-dependent PDEs.
-To achieve this, rather than training from scratch as in existing efforts, we propose a novel way to adapt pretrained Large Language Models (LLMs) to PDE solving.
-Indeed, a burgeoning line of work has shown the capacity of LLMs in scientific fields like mathematics \citep{lewkowycz2022solving}, computational biology \citep{vinod2023reprogramming, joachimiak2023gene, shen2023cross}, and chemistry~\citep{bran2023chemcrow, llmtags}.
-However, the field of PDE solving has yet to exploit large-scale models pretrained on extensive text corpora, which are capable of processing text-form information, such as metadata, and transferring to unseen tasks, even in a zero-shot fashion~\cite{brown2020language, radford2021learning}.